-Basic low-cost interventions such as hand washing to prevent spread of infections and newborn resuscitation can save newborn lives.
+Basic low-cost interventions such as hand washing to prevent spread of infections, immunizations, and newborn resuscitation can save newborn lives.
 CSI optimizes child survival in the first five years of life.

-Access to reproductive health information and youth friendly services for adolescents is essential to prevent and avoid unintended pregnancies, HIV and sexually transmitted infections (STIs).
+Access to reproductive health information and youth friendly services for youth and adolescents is essential to prevent and avoid unintended pregnancies, HIV and sexually transmitted infections (STIs).